Gorilla-Lab-SCUT/DualPoseNet/README.md

 ## Citation
 If you find our work useful in your research, please consider citing:

-     @article{lin2021dualposenet,
+     @InProceedings{Lin_2021_ICCV,
-        title={DualPoseNet: Category-level 6D Object Pose and Size Estimation Using Dual Pose Network with Refined Learning of Pose Consistency}, author={Lin, Jiehong and Wei, Zewei and Li, Zhihao and Xu, Songcen and Jia, Kui and Li, Yuanqing}, journal={arXiv preprint arXiv:2103.06526},
+         author    = {Lin, Jiehong and Wei, Zewei and Li, Zhihao and Xu, Songcen and Jia, Kui and Li, Yuanqing}, title     = {DualPoseNet: Category-Level 6D Object Pose and Size Estimation Using Dual Pose Network With Refined Learning of Pose Consistency}, booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, month     = {October},
-        year={2021}
+         year      = {2021},
+         pages     = {3560-3569}
      }

 ## Requirements
 This code has been tested with